yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorInteractive.md

 Please enter a commandlet, "h" for help >
 ```

-The user can then reenter the "fareware" intent into the cache and add it to Orchestrator core:
+The user can then reenter the "farewell" intent into the cache and add it to Orchestrator core:
 ```
 Please enter a commandlet, "h" for help > i
-Please enter a "current" intent label > fareware
+Please enter a "current" intent label > farewell
 > "Current" utterance:          "good bye"
-> "Current" intent label array: "fareware"
+> "Current" intent label array: "farewell"
 > "New"     intent label array: ""
 Please enter a commandlet, "h" for help > a
 > Utterance 'good bye' has been added to '[
-    "fareware"
+    "farewell"
 ]'
 > "Current" utterance:          "good bye"
-> "Current" intent label array: "fareware"
+> "Current" intent label array: "farewell"
 > "New"     intent label array: ""
 Please enter a commandlet, "h" for help >
 ```

 After a while, a user can re-issue the 's' commandlet and see the label utterance tabulation:
 From the session below, we can see that there are three utterances for the "greeting" intent,
-and one for the "fareware" intent.
+and one for the "farewell" intent.
 ```
 Please enter a commandlet, "h" for help > s
 > Per-label #examples: {
     "greeting": 3,
-    "fareware": 1
+    "farewell": 1
 }
 > Total #examples:4
 > "Current" utterance:          "good bye"
-> "Current" intent label array: "fareware"
+> "Current" intent label array: "farewell"
 > "New"     intent label array: ""
 Please enter a commandlet, "h" for help >
 ```